segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 ```

 ### 8. Get Protected Quotes
 Next thing we want to do is make a request for protected quotes using the JWT we received and saved in step 5 above.
+The server will use the JWT to establish the identity of the user, before serving the request.

 To fetch a protected quote, we make a `GET` request to `/api/protected/random-quote` while supplying the JWT in the `Authorization` field of the header in the format: `Authorization: Bearer <JWT>`.